Won Buddhism: Background

 Korea does not have a single dominant religion.
-Buddhism was introduced to the Korean peninsula in the 4th century CE.
-During the Joseon Dynasty (1392-1910), Confucianism became the predominant belief system and Buddhism was repressed.
-Christianity, initially Catholicism and later Protestantism, was introduced in the late 19th century.
-Under Japanese occupation (1910-1945), Japanese-oriented Buddhism became prominent in part to counter Christianity’s influence.
-Concurrently during the late 19th/early 20th centuries, new movements arose in Korean Buddhism to reform its traditional elements or form a “new Buddhism,” e.g., Won Buddhism.
+Buddhism was introduced to the Korean peninsula in the fourth century CE.
+During the Joseon dynasty (1392–1910), Confucianism became the predominant belief system and Buddhism was repressed.
+Christianity—initially Catholicism and later Protestantism—was introduced in the late 19th century.
+Under Japanese occupation (1910–1945), Japanese-oriented Buddhism became prominent in part to counter Christianity's influence.
+Concurrently during the late 19th/early 20th centuries, new movements arose in Korean Buddhism to reform its traditional elements or form a "new Buddhism", e.g., Won Buddhism.

+Won Buddhism is a modern Buddhist tradition that emerged in Korea.
+The term won, meaning "circle" in Korean, symbolizes the unity of the world and its inhabitants.
+This spiritual practice seeks to harmonize scientific and economic progress with personal development and ethical values.
+Established by Sotaesan, who achieved enlightenment in 1916, Won Buddhism was created as a response to the realization that materialistic pursuits were diminishing the human spirit.
+Sotaesan advocated a return to spiritual fulfillment and communal living.
+His vision led to a reformation of traditional Buddhist principles, blending them with contemporary needs.

+Won Buddhism emphasizes a holistic approach, integrating spirituality with scientific understanding, moral principles with social justice, gender equality, and religious practices with everyday life.
+Practitioners of Won Buddhism engage in meditation before a won, or circle, rather than traditional Buddhist images.
+This practice underscores the concept of universal unity and reflects a commitment to merging scientific and economic advancement with personal wisdom and social responsibility.
+Sotaesan’s creation of Won Buddhism is regarded as an evolution of Buddhist teachings, designed to make them more relevant and accessible to modern society.
+This approach aims to update and revitalize the teachings of Buddhism for contemporary understanding.